Frequently asked questions

 - Volunteer as part of a special event

-Habitat for Humanity affiliates are local Habitat for Humanity organizations that act in partnership with and on behalf of Habitat for Humanity International.
+Habitat for Humanity affiliates are independent local non-profit organizations that act in furtherance of the Habitat for Humanity mission.

 Each Habitat affiliate coordinates all aspects of Habitat home building in its local area.